 Buy my book

 My first book, The Sex Effect, explores indirect and hidden relationships between sex and culture.
 A.J.
 Jacobs summed up the premise best when he called it "Freakonomics without pants."
 You can order it on Amazon, Barnes and Noble, Indie Bound, BAM!, and Indigo.
 Material from the book has appeared in Rolling Stone, Refinery29, Slate, Vice, Thought Catalog, Poynter, World Policy Journal, and Maxim.
-The book has also been featured in Esquire, Business Insider, Decider, WNYC's The Brian Lehrer Show, Dr. Drew Midday Live, The Chris Stigall Show, Pacific Standard, Omaha World-Herald, Lincoln Journal Star, Banner Press, Daily Nebraskan, Swagger NY, Between the Lines, and Windy City Times.
+The book has also been featured in Esquire, Business Insider, Decider, WNYC's The Brian Lehrer Show, Dr. Drew Midday Live, The Chris Stigall Show, Ira Wood's The Lowdown, Pacific Standard, Omaha World-Herald, Lincoln Journal Star, Banner Press, Daily Nebraskan, Swagger NY, Between the Lines, and Windy City Times.
 Below are a description and reviews of the book.

 A gripping exploration of the relationship between sex and our society, with a foreword by bestselling author A.J.
 Jacobs.
 "The Sex Effect" explores questions like: How did the U.S. military inadvertently help make San Francisco a mecca of gay culture?
 And what was the original purpose of vibrators?
 According to Kirkus, this is book is "certain to instigate debate and productive discussion."